 In 1970s people finally realised that killing whales for oil was irresponsible and dangerous for the population of whales and then the popularity of jojoba oil kicked off.
 Whale oil was previously widely used in cosmetics and environmental activists started protesting against this cruelty.
 The whole industry turned to jojoba oil then because it was the only oil with similar molecular structure.
 Environmental victory happened when instead of slaughtering whales for oil people started setting up sustainable jojoba farms in the desert.

 5. Very Low-Maintenance

-Jojoba oil is extremely easy to source compared to other natural ingredients.
+Jojoba oil is very simple to source compared to other organic products.
 The shrub itself thrives in the desert and has very light ecological impact.
 It has a very long life span and can resist droughts and pests.
 To produce the oil, only seeds are harvested so there is no need to replant it every time.
-Good for skin and hair, and low-impact environmentally?
+Great for skin and hair, and low-impact environmentally?
 That’s definitely worthy of some bathroom shelf space.